Shaz-gill/Shaz-gill/README.md

 ## 💡 What I'm About

 - 🔧 Building clean, maintainable software that solves real operational problems
-- 🤖 Integrating AI meaningfully into production platforms — not just as a novelty
+- 🤖 Integrating AI meaningfully into production — LangChain, function/tool calling, and agentic workflows, not just novelty
 - 🤝 Working directly with clients and non-technical teams to ship things that matter
-- 📈 Continuously learning — currently deepening expertise in AI implementation and cloud-native architecture
+- 📈 Continuously learning — currently deepening expertise in AI implementation and cloud-native architecture on AWS

 ---